Cerberus FTP Server

 Cerberus FTP Server is a Windows-based FTP server with support for encrypted FTP sessions via FTPS and SFTP as well as web client support via HTTP and HTTPS.
 The server exposes files using a virtual file system and supports user authentication via built-in users and groups, Active Directory, LDAP and public key authentication.
-The server is currently developed and supported by Cerberus, LLC.
+Cerberus FTP Server was acquired by Redwood Software in 2023, which currently develops and supports the software.